Skip to content

 Here are some examples of how it works:

-Stephen uses the healthslips.com.au Calculator and takes out a Basic Plus Hospital Cover with a $750 excess.
-Factoring in the Private Health Insurance Rebate and the Age-based Discount, it costs him around $75 per month.
+Stephen uses the healthslips.com.au Calculator and takes out a Basic Plus Hospital Cover with a $750 excess after calculating his Private Health Insurance Rebate and the Age-based Discount which will reduce his premium.

-Olivia is a 30-year single who earns $152,000 per year.
+Olivia is a 30-year-old single who earns $152,000 per year.
 She is fit, healthy and runs 10km each day.
-Her accountant has told her that if she does not take out Hospital Cover she will have to pay a Medicare Levy Surcharge of 1.5% on her taxable income, which will cost her $2,280 per year.
+Her accountant has told her that if she does not take out Hospital Cover she will have to pay a Medicare Levy Surcharge of 1.5% on her taxable income.

-Meanwhile, she is not eligible for the Private Health Insurance Rebate or the Age-based Discount because she earns over $144,000 per year and is 30.
+Meanwhile, she is not eligible for the Private Health Insurance Rebate nor the Age-based Discount because she earns over $151,000 per year and is 30.
 If she takes out Hospital Cover once she turns 31, she will have to pay the Lifetime Health Cover Loading at 2% per year up to a maximum of 70% for 10 years.

-Olivia uses the healthslips.com.au Calculator and finds a Combined Bronze Plus Hospital and Extras Cover policy with a $750 excess that costs around $165 per month or $2,000 per year.
-Having private health insurance saves her $280 per year because she avoids paying the Medicare Levy Surcharge.
+Olivia uses the healthslips.com.au Calculator and finds a Combined Bronze Plus Hospital and Extras Cover policy with a $750 excess.
+Having Hospital Cover helps her avoid paying the Medicare Levy Surcharge.

 What is the best health insurance for singles over 50?